Tapping your personal assets

 Applying for bank loans

 At some point, like Britton, you may want to apply for either a personal loan or a federally backed SBA loan, available through many banks and credit unions.
-They’re the third biggest source of startup funding.1 SBA loans offer some of the lowest interest rates available and allow you to retain full ownership of your company.
+They’re the third biggest source of startup funding.1 SBA loans offer lower down payments and longer amortization periods than traditional bank loans.
+This may lower a small business owner’s monthly payment and may also allow them to retain full ownership of their company.

 To get a personal loan from a bank, you’ll usually need a sterling credit record as well as collateral, typically a real estate asset.
-SBA loans have broader eligibility requirements; businesses typically not approved for traditional loans can sometimes qualify, says Nathalie Molina Niño, author of Leapfrog: The New Revolution for Women Entrepreneurs.
+SBA loans have broader eligibility requirements; businesses typically not approved for traditional loans can sometimes qualify, says Nathalie Molina Niño, author of Leapfrog: The New Revolution for Women Entrepreneurs and co-founder of Known Holdings.
 However, you’ll likely still need to have collateral or a down payment, and the approval process can be slow.
 You’ll also need to start repaying the loan right away, which can be tricky if you’re just starting out.

 Another potential source of affordable funding, not to be overlooked, is a community development financial institution (CDFI).
 Interest rates and fees on CDFI loans are generally comparable to bank loans, but their mission is to serve low-income or underserved people and communities.
 In addition to credit, CDFIs offer mentoring and useful financial advice.
 Bank of America, as one example, partners with CDFIs across the U.S. to connect women entrepreneurs to capital.